10 Top Tips for GAMSAT Section 3

-ACER states that a first year university level is required for biology and chemistry and A-level standard is required for physics however the general consensus is that A-level standard is sufficient for all three disciplines.
+ACER states that a first year university level is required for biology and chemistry and Year 12 is required for physics in GAMSAT section 3.

 Here are ten top tips for developing your strategy to approach section 3 of the GAMSAT: